We all want to protect our digital lives but - passwords - UGH!

 Historically passwords have been the only mechanism by which you can authenticate into your online accounts.
 In recent years, more authentication options have been developed.
 Authentication options are often referred to as factors.
 An authentication factor is typically one of three things:

-Requiring multiple factors for authentication into your online accounts makes it more difficult for criminals to gain unauthorized access because they need to know something you KNOW and have access to something you HAVE.
+Requiring multiple factors for authentication into your online accounts makes it more difficult for criminals to gain unauthorized access because they need to know something you KNOW and have access to something you HAVE or ARE.

 While many services have added a second authentication factor, usually it is a supplement to your password - meaning passwords are still critical to protecting your accounts - Ugh.
 Because passwords continue to be important, here is one tip that can make passwords fun: Use a passphrase as a possible whenever possible.